WillStaniforth/Wine-Isles/Player Characters/Sorin Thornvale.md

 The betrayal came when Eryndor led Sorin into a trap, selling him out to a group of mercenaries hunting for rare magical anomalies.
 Caught off guard, Sorin was cornered and killed while attempting to escape, only to awaken days later in a nearby forest.
 Beside him lay a serpent, his spirit animal now reborn in a new form, a silent reminder of the lessons his death had taught him.
+Sorin vowed not to be so trustworthy and foolish again.
+Never again would he use his real name again, always changing it with each new face.